Cais/bns-add-style/readme.txt

 == Description ==

-IF all you need to do is change a Theme's existing CSS this plugin will provide you an enqueued stylesheet that will not be over-written when a Theme is update; saving you the work of creating and maintaining a Child-Theme.
+If all you need to do is change a Theme's existing CSS this plugin will provide you an enqueued stylesheet that will not be over-written when a Theme is update; saving you the work of creating and maintaining a Child-Theme.

 == Installation ==
 * Under Plugins | Add New via Search or Upload.